infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/OrderTotalDiscountApi.md

 <a id="createordertotaldiscountusingpost"></a>
 # **CreateOrderTotalDiscountUsingPOST**
-> OrderTotalDiscount CreateOrderTotalDiscountUsingPOST (CreateOrderTotalDiscountRequest request)
+> OrderTotalDiscount CreateOrderTotalDiscountUsingPOST (CreateOrderTotalDiscountRequest createOrderTotalDiscountRequest)

 Create an Order Total Discount